CodeDrivenMitch/Axon-Framework-Microscope-Extension/README.md

 - Traces have been added for the `AxonServerQueryBus` and `AxonServerCommandBus` to trace the duration it was scheduled in the work queue.
 - All `Serializer.serialize` and `Serializer.deserialize` invocations have had traces added
+- All Grpc methods for the AxonServer connector have had traces added

 You can see the effect in the following picture, where we can see the command being stuck in the queue for a while.
 Note that the Serializer invocations are very fast, and we can rule them out as bottleneck.